Note*** Lighted track bumpers should NOT be used with DCC. These will lower your track voltage AND lower your system capacity.

-These will read as AC coming out of the booster and on the rails.
-Technically they are not TRUE AC, but rather PWM AC.
+The track voltage readings listed above will read as AC coming out of the booster and on the rails.
+Technically they are not TRUE AC, but rather PWM AC ( A computer signal).

 Reading track voltage correctly on DCC can prove to be a challenge.
 The voltage available on the rails is a Digital PWM form of AC, not standard AC.

-For this reason often times a regular meter will not give accurate readings on the rails or on the two-pin plug out on the back of the Powercab panel.
+For this reason often times a regular meter will not give accurate readings on the rails or on the two-pin plug out on the back of the Power Cab Panel (PCP).

-However, the Powercab Power Supply output is Standard DC.
-The power supply that was included with your Powercab may be one of several versions based on what was available to us at the time.
+However, the Power Cab Power Supply P114 wall transformer has an output output is Standard DC.
+The power supply that was included with your Power Cab may be one of several versions based on what was available to us at the time.
 The question is the voltage and current ratings of the actual power supply you have.
 Printed on the power supply you should see a voltage rating and a current rating.
-Something like - 12v dc or 13.8v dc. and 1.35A, 1.44A, or 1.8A current rating.
-If you have a 12v power supply, I would consider the 10.8v reading on the rails to be correct given all the possible variables.
+Something like: 12v dc or 13.8v dc. and a current rating of 1.35A, 1.44A, or 1.8A.

 The 5amp and 10amp PH Pro Systems, the P105 and the PB110 Boosters can all use either AC or DC Power Supplies.
 Maximum input voltages are 18VAC / 24VDC